ivan-jukic/aoc2022/README.md

 ## Running the code

 To run the code this repo depends on `Nix` to set up the environment.
-It provides the binaries required for building and running solutions.
+It provides the binaries required for building and running the solutions.

 Repo can handle dev shell via flakes `nix develop` or the standard `nix-shell` commands.